A Bit About Me

 Facilitation of multiple retreats and workshops on self awareness, yoga, the enneagram and other topics in transpersonal psychology.

-20 plus years working in the human services fields including running various programs such as adult literacy and family violence.
+25 years working in the human services fields including running various programs such as adult literacy and family violence.

 10 years as a Registered Psychologist both at a community mental health clinic as well as in a busy private practice in Camrose, Alberta.